santosh90-geek/TraigramTextProcessing/ReadMe.md

 **Note- This program takes file as input and removes all the special chracters  from them and processes it.
-In case of more than one value is possible for given key (two consecutive words from text) we are selecting randon value using ThreadLocal
+In case of more than one value is possible for given key (two consecutive words from text) we are selecting randon value

 **